 It raised it’s beak as Buziba’s vision started to fade.
 The powder was working its way through his veins like a tidal wave now.
 Soon he was back on the plain, except he wasn’t so sure who was hunting who this time.

 ‘The castle will have been watching this you know.’
 The Corvus Capensis’ voice echoed in his head.
 ‘Look out for them; they’ve got your number; just like they did mine.
 At the end of the day, you’re going to have to get technical if you want them off you’re back.’

-‘The castles representatives visited while you were out of it; they say there are mistakes in the contract they sold us.
+‘The castles representatives visited,’ said the miner.
+‘They say there are mistakes in the contract they sold us.
 They want us to give the mine back.’

 ‘What do you mean?
 Where did you come from?’

-Buziba scrambled to his feet, but as he raised his foot the miners eyes nearly popped from his head.
+Buziba scrambled to his feet, but as he raised his foot the miner’s eyes nearly popped from his head.

 ‘Wait, don’t move.
-You might break it.’
+You might break it,’ said the miner.

 ‘What do you mean?’

-On the floor by the scuff marks and hoof prints around Buziba’s bed was a tiny stirrup-shaped bone, so small and fragile you could see the dawn shining through it.
+On the floor by the scuff marks and hoof prints around Buziba’s bed was a stirrup-shaped bone, so small and fragile you could see the dawn shining through it.

 ‘I don’t know, I think it came from the bird.’